ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers before 5pm.
-Cloudy.
+Mostly cloudy.
 High near 63, with temperatures falling to around 53 in the afternoon.
-West wind
-         9 to 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 30%.<br></div>
+         West northwest wind 9 to 14 mph, with gusts as high as 25 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly clear.
-Low around 29, with temperatures rising to around 32 overnight.
+Low around 30, with temperatures rising to around 32 overnight.
 Northwest wind 6 to 14 mph, with gusts as high
-         as 24 mph.<br></div>
+         as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">